 Alaska is a massive oil producer.
 Around a quarter of the oil the US produces comes out of this state.

 Alaska is home to some record-breaking salmon!
-The largest salmon on record was caught here, weighing around 97.5lbs!
+The largest salmon on record was caught on the Kenai River, weighing around 97.5lbs!
 That’s heavier than a small child!

 The state is also home to plenty of earthquakes.
-In fact, you’re likely to feel around 1,000 of them each year here due to being above 3.5 on the Richter scale.
+In fact, you’re likely to feel around 1,000 of them each year as they often measure above 3.5 on the Richter scale.
 There are 5,000 that take place here on average, though these tend to be a lot smaller!

 The majority of people in Alaska are male, with a 52% / 48% balance with women.

-Alaska is home to 17 of the 20 highest peaks you will find in the whole of the US.
+Alaska is home to 17 of the 20 highest peaks you will find in the whole of the USA.

 Alaska has the biggest coastline in the whole of the US.
 So much so, that it actually has more coast going for it than all of the other states put together.